aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

-# Guidance for deploying a PoC using Amazon FSx for Lustre
+# Guidance for deploying a PoC of Amazon FSx for Lustre

 ## Table of Contents